MP Web API Documentation

 Response:

-New Inventory may be added to MPW via a POST to the /inventories
+New Inventory may be added to MP via a POST to the /inventories endpoint.
+The parameters posted must be a JSON object as follows:

 Endpoint: